chenxiunt/LocalRelevant_Geo-Obfuscation/ARTIFACT-EVALUATION.md

 Requested Badge: **Available**

 ## Description
-The source code in this repository is directly related to the methodologies and experiments presented in the paper titled **"Time-Efficient Locally Relevant Geo-Location Privacy Protection"**.
-The source code implements our new algorithm "LR-Geo" proposed in the paper, enabling geo-obfuscation by focusing on locally relevant locations for each user.
-It optimizes location privacy while maintaining computational efficiency using linear programming (LP).
-It implements the Benders' decomposition technique discussed in the paper to solve large-scale LP problems efficiently.
+This repository contains the source code related to the methodologies and experiments presented in the paper titled **"Time-Efficient Locally Relevant Geo-Location Privacy Protection"**.

+The file **`main.m`** implements the data perturbation algorithm **LR-Geo** proposed in the paper.
+This algorithm facilitates geo-obfuscation by focusing on locally relevant locations for each user, optimizing location privacy while maintaining computational efficiency through **linear programming (LP)**.
+It also incorporates the **Benders' decomposition technique** to efficiently solve large-scale LP problems, as discussed in the paper.

 ### Security/Privacy Issues and Ethical Concerns
 There is no security issue and ethical concerns.

 ## Environment
-The artifact is developed and tested using **MATLAB R2024a**, with the following MATLAB **Optimization Toolbox** installed.
+The code was developed and tested using **MATLAB R2024a** with the **Optimization Toolbox** installed.
+The toolbox includes the [**`linprog`**](https://www.mathworks.com/help/optim/ug/linprog.html) function for linear programming.

-The artifact is compatible with major operating systems supported by MATLAB, including:
+### **Supported Operating Systems**
 - **Windows 10/11**
 - **macOS Monterey/Ventura**
 - **Ubuntu Linux 20.04/22.04**

-Minimum Hardware Requirements include
+### **Recommended Hardware Requirements**
 - **Processor**: Dual-core CPU or higher
 - **Memory**: 8 GB RAM (16 GB recommended for larger datasets)
 - **Disk Space**: 2 GB of free space for MATLAB installation and artifact files

 ### Accessibility
 The source code for the artifact can be accessed via a persistent repository hosted on GitHub at the following link: https://github.com/chenxiunt/LocalRelevant_Geo-Obfuscation.
-Commit-ID: ffdfdadcf8551ff2834d3517422588753ddefba9
+Commit-ID: cd06aa4d0a8b73a53f96e59d58b686ddb2492f5c